isar/isar/docs/docs/recipes/string_ids.md

 }
 ```

-If you choose a different hash function, make sure it returns a 64-bit int and avoid using a cryptographic hash function because they are much slower.
+If you choose a different hash function, ensure it returns a 64-bit int and avoid using a cryptographic hash function because they are much slower.

 :::warning
 Avoid using `string.hashCode` because it is not guaranteed to be stable across different platforms and versions of Dart.